pepone/redhat-rpm-config/buildflags.md

     ppc64le, s390x, x86_64).
 *   `-fcf-protection`: Instrument binaries to guard against ROP/JOP attacks.
 Used on i686 and x86_64.
+*   `-mbranch-protection=standard`: Instrument binaries to guard against ROP/JOP attacks.
+Used on aarch64.
 *   `-m64` and `-m32`: Some GCC builds support both 32-bit and 64-bit in
     the same compilation.
 For such architectures, the RPM build process explicitly selects the architecture variant by passing this compiler